As local guides living in New York City, my colleagues and I love the option of using the NYC Ferry (formerly the East River Ferry) to travel around.

 North Williamsburg

 - Love Street Art?
-We have a pay-what-you-like Williamsburg Street Art Tour that begins just 10 minutes away from the ferry.
+We have a Williamsburg Street Art Tour that begins just 10 minutes away from the ferry.

-- Check out relaxing Transmitter Park right near the ferry landing.
+- Check out the relaxing Transmitter Park right near the ferry landing.
 It’s a prime spot for unsurpassed panoramic views of the Manhattan skyline.

 - Eat some of the best pizza in New York City at Paulie Gee's, consistently voted one of the top 10 pizzerias in NYC.